-Recipe Unlimited Corporation (formerly Cara Operations Limited) is a Canadian Company incorporated under the Ontario Business Corporations Act and is a Canadian full service restaurant operator and franchisor.
+Recipe Unlimited Corporation is a Canadian Company incorporated under the Ontario Business Corporations Act and is a Canadian full service restaurant operator and franchisor.

 The Company's subordinate voting shares are listed on the Toronto Stock Exchange under the stock symbol "RECP".
 As part of the Company's initial public offering ("IPO") during fiscal 2015, the Company issued multiple voting shares to Fairfax Financial Holdings Limited and its affiliates ("Fairfax") and to the Phelan family through Cara Holdings Limited and its affiliates ("Cara Holdings", and together with Fairfax, the "Principal Shareholders").
-As at December 27, 2020, the Principal Shareholders hold 70.7% of the total issued and outstanding shares and have 98.2% of the voting control attached to all the shares.
+As at December 26, 2021, the Principal Shareholders hold 67.8% of the total issued and outstanding shares and have 97.8% of the voting control attached to all the shares.